bediger4000/alphabeta-tictactoe/README.md

 I was untruthful: the C language version is non-recursive, and just plays according to a very simple set of rules-of-thumb that almost certainly keep it from losing.

-Ther's no obvious winner from a software engineering point of view.
+There's no obvious winner from a software engineering point of view.
 They all clock in at between 200 and 300 lines.
 The Bash version is convoluted by the lack of function return values, necessitating the use of globally-scoped variables as "return values".
 The C version is a lot faster than any of the others.
 The Python version has a lot